Login for Physical Device Information Only

 Tips for Creating a 90-Second Newbery Film

 Now is the time to work on your 90-Second Newbery film!
 Each year, BiblioTech and H-E-B Read3 sponsor a student-driven film contest right here in San Antonio.
 We ask kid-filmmakers to read a Newbery Award-Winning for Newbery Honor Book and then create a short movie that tells the entire story of the book.
-You'll enter your film into our contest by January 10, 2020.
-Then, we hold a Film Festival at the Mays Family Center at the Witte Museum to honor the top films.
+You'll enter your film into our contest by March 3, 2023.
+Then, we hold a Film Festival at the Tobin Center to honor the top films.

-Today, we have great tips to make your movie stand out, so that you can be one of the lucky directors screened at our Film Festival on February 15.
-Okay, let's dive into film making!
+Today, we have great tips to make your movie stand out, so that you can be one of the lucky directors screened at our Film Festival Okay, let's dive into film making!

 A good place to find inspiration is the collection of Best 90-Second Newbery Films curated by the film festival's founder, author James Kennedy, who will host our film festival.
 These films can help spark your creativity and show you all the amazing possibilities before you!

 Kennedy was partially inspired to start this contest by a website called Acceptable.TV and there are several video tutorials from that site that can help you produce a fabulous film.
 Check out: